 In the Earth-2 world in the new 52, Dick is married to Barbara (presumably the Earth-2 version of Barbara Gordon, though she is only referred to as Barbara Grasyson) and is not a superhero.
 Instead he is a former reporter, who forms a non-powered look at the invasion of the world through the refugee camps.

 During Endgame, the Joker had returned to terrorize Gotham and Batman for one last time.
-Agent 37 also had made a return to Gotham unknowingly to Spyral in order to aid Batman.
-Dick donned the cowl once more in order to deceive Joker while Batman searches for another means to stopping him.
-While pretending to be Batman Dick led a direct attack on Joker in the heart of Gotham with a group comprising of Bat Family members and criminals opposing Joker.
+Agent 37 also had made a return to Gotham, unknowingly to Spyral, in order to aid Batman.
+Dick donned the cowl once more in order to deceive Joker while Batman searches for another means to stopping him. while pretending to be Batman, Dick led a direct attack on Joker in the heart of Gotham with a group comprising of the Bat Family and criminals opposing The Joker.
 Dick left Gotham to return to Spyral before Endgame had played out and the revelation of Batman's death.

 Dick Grayson's reputation is something of a ladies man since the Nightwing Annual comics.
 He always seems to attract or be attracted to various women throughout the DCU.
 One of the earliest known publications of Dick's interactions involve a relationship with Flamebird, but as things became more serious he ended things with her.
 Dick has also had a one night stand with the Huntress, who admits she only did it to gain entrance into the "boys club."

 While in Hudson University he had a romantic relationship with another student, Lori Elton.
 During Bludhaven, he also began a relationship with his landlady Bridget Clancy, it however ended shortly after it began following the beginning of his relationship with Barbara Gordon.